szilvia-csernus/rabbit_sanctuary/README.md

 ### Colour Scheme

-Animal charities most frequently use green as their primary colour and I kept my site in line with this customer expectation.
+Animal charities most frequently use green as their primary colour and I kept the site in line with this customer expectation.
 I chose orange as an accent colour to emphasize the 'call to action' messages.
 In addition, I used various shades of greys to complement the two main colours.

-I sampled the primary and the accent colours from the hero image of the landing page, then I slightly modified them later to satisfy accessibility requirements.
+I sampled the primary and the accent colours from the hero image of the landing page, then I slightly modified them to satisfy accessibility requirements.

 ![Light mode palette:](assets/images/readme-images/colour-palette-light.svg)